 “The Australian government, like North Korea, (emphasis added – WL) enforces compulsory voting laws meaning that the federal government expects us Aboriginal people to vote in its elections.
 Australia expects us to help choose the next leader of the government which invaded our ancestors only 228 years ago.
 We are required to vote for a person to represent the very same government who refuses, to this day, to sign a treaty and formally acknowledge Aboriginal sovereignty and title.
 We are expected to participate in this colonial structure and perform the civic duties of a good citizen while the federal government mines and pollutes our land, deregisters, desecrates and builds over our artefacts and sacred sites.”

 We do not, of course, dispute that the Australian government refuses to sign a treaty, refuses to recognise Aboriginal sovereignty, presides over an order which blocks the advance of Aboriginal people, and much more.
 Yet by simultaneously criticising North Korea – whose real name is the Democratic People’s Republic of Korea (DPRK), WAR line up with the Liberal Party, the Labor Party, billionaire magnates and virtually the entire Australian ruling class.
 These elements of private capital, and their underlings, also virulently oppose the DPRK, from the standpoint of preventing the advance of socialism.
 For whatever distortions that may exist in the DPRK, the fact is that they defend their system of socialism, and have done so against the might of US imperialism for 60 years.
 Workers remain in power in the DPRK, preventing the US and Australian ruling classes from forcing capitalism back onto the entire Korean peninsula, and by extension, into China and Vietnam.
-The DPRK is thus an ally, not an opponent, of global capitalism – and is therefore an ally of workers and the oppressed in all lands.
+The DPRK is thus an opponent, not an ally, of global capitalism – and is therefore an ally of workers and the oppressed in all lands.
 This includes working people in Australia, and, especially, Aboriginal people.

 For defending socialism, the DPRK is almost universally demonised in the West.
 It is frequently vilified by the corporate media, often without a shred of evidence, or even basic facts.
 Regrettably, WAR has also chimed in with the false allegations constantly directed at the DPRK.
 For it is not true that the DPRK “enforces compulsory voting”.
 Here is Article 66 of Chapter V of the Constitution of the DPRK: